pmander90/WDI-Everything-Conf/README.md

 ln -s ~/dotfiles/ST3/Installed\ Packages Installed\ Packages
 ```

+- Mackup is a utilility that automates this process: https://github.com/lra/mackup

 ##Setup Scripts
 - Use shell scripts to automate the process of setting up your enviroment

+#### Brew install
 - Homebrew is the 'gem install' or 'NPM Install' for mac osx applications
-- `brew install node`  or `brew install postgresql` or `brew install mongo`
+- `brew install node`
+- `brew install postgresql`
+- `brew install mongo`

+#### OSX defaults write
-- Use the 'defaults write' commands in shell scripts to edit system settings.
+- Use the 'defaults write' commands in scripts to edit system settings.
 ```
 # Trackpad: enable tap to click for this user and for the login screen
 defaults write com.apple.driver.AppleBluetoothMultitouch.trackpad Clicking -bool true